-The correct size, position, length and number of downpipes on your house are critical factors in order to avoid water seeping into house, causing ice sheets on walkways, overflowing, and pipes splitting during the winter.
+The correct size, position, length and number of downpipes on your house are critical factors in order to avoid numerous problems associated with improperly maintained eavestrough downspouts such as water seeping into house, causing ice sheets on walkways, overflowing, and pipes splitting during the winter.
 If you have water coming into the basement, in almost all cases it is because the downpipes and eaves are not set-up properly.

 Before you spend thousands on waterproofing and other measures to protect the foundation of your home, have our professional technicians assess the cause.
 Read more about our services.

 If you need your downspouts disconnected from Toronto’s water system as is now required by law,Armstrong & Nelson Eavestroughing is the company that can do it for you the way the city wants it done.
-If you are unfamiliar with this new law, please read more here.
 The City of Toronto has recently passed a new law which requires all city residences to have their downspouts disconnected from the city’s drainage system.
 If your downspout goes directly into a pipe in the ground, it’s probably connected to the city’s drainage system, and must be disconnected.

 Improperly planned and installed downspouts can cause serious damage to the foundation of a home.
 It is a job best left to a professional.
 Armstrong & Nelson Eavestroughing will send an inspector to your home to determine the best solution for your property, and provide you with a written quote.
 Our experts will ensure that the work is done neatly and properly.